TamasSzende/Hotel/README.md

 If you would like to visualize the Google maps, please use your own API key.
-And if you got one, create a GoogleApiKey.ts file in your frontend directory, and write the follow in it:
+After you got one, create a GoogleApiKey.ts file inside frontend (..\environments) directory, and write the key into it, like:

 export const ***googleApiKey\*** ={
         apiKey: 'YourApiKey'